Non-parametric estimators of scaled cash flows: Extension

 then $B$ given by

 constitutes the discounted version of $B^\circ$ using the (stochastic) interest rate $\delta$, and $t \mapsto A(t) = \amsmathbb{E}[B(t)]$ becomes the expected accumulated discounted cash flow.

 In the following, we explain how the key results of the preceding sections still apply, even if the stochastic process $H$ is only required to be right-continuous, of finite variation, uniformly bounded on compacts, and -- in regards to non-parametric estimation -- adapted to the filtration $\amsmathbb{F}^Z$.
 In particular, no reference to~\eqref{eq:H_rho} is made.
-This serves to showcase a broader applicability of our contribution and might, especially with~\eqref{eq:H_r} in mind, be of independent interest.
+This serves to showcase a broader applicability of our contribution and might, {not least} with~\eqref{eq:H_r} in mind, be of independent interest. {Most contractual payments can be brought into the form $B(\mathrm{d}t) = H(t)B^\circ(\mathrm{d}t)$, so long as only the size and not the `timing' of the sojourn and transition payments is path-dependent.
+The downside, of course, is that the resulting estimates likely will be contract-specific from the get-go.}

 Throughout, we assume that $H$ is adapted to $\amsmathbb{F}$, right-continuous, of finite variation, and uniformly bounded on compacts.
 We further define

 for $j,k \in \mathcal{J}$, $j \neq k$.
 The following result mirrors Proposition~\ref{prop:rep1d}. \begin{proposition} It holds that